younyokel/ComfyUI-Lora-Manager/README.md

 # ComfyUI LoRA Manager

-A web-based management interface for organizing and managing your local LoRA models in ComfyUI.
-Access it via: `http://localhost:8188/loras`
+A web-based management interface designed to help you organize and manage your local LoRA models in ComfyUI.
+Access the interface at: `http://localhost:8188/loras`

 ![Interface Preview](https://github.com/willmiao/ComfyUI-Lora-Manager/blob/main/static/images/Screenshot%202025-01-27%20172349.png)

 ---

+## [Update 0.5.6] New Features and Optimizations

+- 🛠️ **Code Refactor**: The codebase has been restructured to improve readability and maintainability, making it easier to manage and extend in future updates.

+- 🚀 **Frontend Enhancements**: Significant performance improvements and refined user experience, including a more intuitive process for selecting and copying trigger words.

+- 🔘 **New Menu Button**: A button has been added to the ComfyUI menu.
+Clicking it will open the LoRA Manager interface in a new window for quicker access.

+---

 ## [Update 0.5.4] Support for Extra LoRA Paths via `extra_model_paths.yaml`

-- 🛠️ **Extra LoRA Paths**: Support for additional LoRA paths via extra_model_paths.yaml is now available, offering greater flexibility in managing LoRAs located outside the default directory.
+- 🛠️ **Extra LoRA Paths**: Additional flexibility has been introduced by supporting extra LoRA paths through the `extra_model_paths.yaml` file, allowing you to manage LoRAs from directories outside the default folder.

 ---

 ## [Update 0.5.3] Improved Preview Handling & Trigger Words Support

 - ✅ **Smarter Preview Image Handling**: The manager now automatically scans for and uses existing local preview images.
-If a local preview is found, it will not re-download one from CivitAI when fetching model details, saving time and bandwidth.
+If a local preview is found, it will not re-download one from CivitAI when fetching model details, saving both time and bandwidth.

-- 📝 **Trigger Words in LoRA Details**: Trigger words are now visible in the LoRA details window, making it easier to copy and use them for your workflows.
+- 📝 **Trigger Words in LoRA Details**: Trigger words are now directly visible in the LoRA details window, making it easier to copy and integrate them into your workflows.

-- ⚠️ **Note**: For automatic detection, ensure your existing local preview images are named in the following formats:
+- ⚠️ **Note**: For automatic detection, ensure your local preview images are named using one of the following formats:
   - `<lora-file-name>.[png|jpg|jpeg|mp4]`
   - `<lora-file-name>.preview.[png|jpg|jpeg|mp4]`